joaoblasques/data-pipeline-simple/README.md

-# Containerization and Infrastructure as Code
+# Simple Data Pipeline.
+Concepts and Implementation

 ### Table of contents